reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

  - Reinaldo Belmonte:
 >My name is Reinaldo Belmonte.
 I am the team's programmer and I'm responsible for developing most (if not all) of the robot's moveset.
 My expectations for this season is to do my best with this project and, hopefully, end up in the first places.
  - Jose Zambrano:
->I am José Miguel Zambrano, the team's mechanic, I am in charge of the robot's assembly and its proper maintenance.
+>I am José Miguel Zambrano, the team's mechanic.
+I am in charge of the robot's assembly and its proper maintenance.
 For this season I hope, alongside my team, to deliver a project that meets the expectations, in addition to representing my institution and my country.

 # Hardware Design
 ## Design Process
-The final design of the robot is intended as a modular design, consisting of 3 modules: lower "traction" module, middle "electronics" module, and upper "power supply and color processing" module.
+The final design of the robot is intended as a modular design, consisting of 3 modules: lower "traction" module, middle "sensor processing" module, and upper "power supply and color processing" module.

 The robot went through a multitude of changes until it reached its final iteration.
 One of these changes was the replacement of the traditional DC motor that we used before with a Hex Motor, which had a greater strength to the wheels.